Albarokah9/Albarokah9/README.md

 ## 📝 Professional Summary

-Quality Assurance Engineer with intensive bootcamp training and hands-on experience in manual & automated testing of web and mobile applications using Cypress (JavaScript), Katalon Studio, Postman, JMeter, and SQL.
-Proficient in Qase.io, ClickUp, and Google Sheets for comprehensive test case management, defect tracking, and reporting.
-Experienced in creating BDD Cucumber scenarios, and well-versed in SDLC, STLC, and Agile methodologies.
-Confident in integrating Qase.io and utilizing ClickUp for streamlined execution, traceability, and effective collaboration with cross-functional teams to ensure high-quality software delivery.
-With a strong understanding of SDLC, STLC, and Agile methodologies, I am more than just a tester—I am an active contributor throughout the software development lifecycle.
-My detail-oriented approach, combined with a mindset focused on continuous improvement, ensures the delivery of high-quality, user-centric products.
+Quality Assurance Engineer with strong experience in web application testing, covering Manual, Automation, and Performance testing.
+Skilled in Cypress (JavaScript), Katalon Studio, Postman, and JMeter, with solid knowledge of SDLC, STLC, and Agile/Scrum practices.
+Adept in designing test cases, executing end-to-end test scenarios, and reporting defects using ClickUp, Google Spreadsheet and Qase.io.
+Passionate about quality, usability, and continuous improvement to ensure reliable, scalable, and user-centric software delivery.

 ---